Sumiya - Little Ripples Teacher, Chad

 What is Little Ripples?

 The history of Little Ripples begins with iACT’s work in eastern Chad to support Darfuri refugees, documenting life in the refugee camps to help spur global action.
 The iACT team asked the Darfuri refugee population what services they needed and wanted most – the answer was support for young children.
-As a result, over the next three years, iACT worked with experts and practitioners in the areas of child development, early learning, trauma recovery, and mindfulness to develop the Little Ripples program.
+As a result, over the next three years, iACT worked with experts and practitioners in the areas of child development, early learning, trauma recovery, psychology, and mindfulness to develop the Little Ripples program.

 Little Ripples is designed to be refugee and community-led in order to build long-term capacity and address the unique needs of children and communities affected by trauma, violence, displacement, and uncertainty.
 Refugees and community members learn about the Little Ripples curriculum and approach through an in-depth, participatory teacher training and adapt the curriculum and program activities to their culture and context.
-Program activities can be adapted to take place in schools, child-friendly spaces, community centers, and home compounds (often referred to as Ponds).
+Program activities can be adapted to take place in schools, child-friendly spaces, community centers, and homes (often referred to as Ponds).
 Ideally, each learning space employs two teachers to care for and instruct up to 45 children.

 The Little Ripples curriculum was co-created with refugees and developed in collaboration with experts; ensuring that the program includes best-practices for refugee children and those who have experienced trauma and hardship.
 The curriculum is grounded in play-based education and incorporates social-emotional learning, empathy development, positive behavior management, peacebuilding, and mindfulness.
 If children are in an emotionally and physically safe space and learning through play, then they will learn.
 Little Ripples can be used alongside any academic pre-primary curriculum as a methodology.